admonkey/mediasite/README.md

 ## Issues
 - Currently using the deprecated mysql functions.
 Need to upgrade to mysqli ASAP
-- Server alias path can't have a folder with the same name as one in server root path to files. [details](#bug_alias)

 ## Notes
 - In the `/_resources/header.inc.php` file, you should notice definitions for `$path_real_root`
   and `$path_web_relative_root`.
 These variables allow the template to run flexibly in different
-  configurations without breaking links to reference files.
+  configurations without breaking links to reference files, such as:
   - At the root of a web server host. (www.example.com)
     - Private resources, such as SSL keys, SQL DDL, and credentials files
       are secured using .htaccess files dependent on Apache's mod_rewrite.